Who Invent Potato Chips

 The Inventor of Potato Chips

-Sugar was rationed and the availability of sweet, feel-good treats was at a low.
-People turned to potato chips to satisfy their snack cravings, and sales skyrocketed on the home front.
+At that time, sugar is rare, so people turned to potato chips to satisfy their snack cravings, and sales skyrocketed on the home front.

 Abroad, troops also need chips, too.
 According to The Telegraph, they were already firmly entrenched in British culture, and entire troop ships packed with chips (or, more accurately, crisps) were shuttled off to deliver their crunchy goodness to Allied troops all over the world.